Business Model: The Ultimate Guide You Want

 Some companies specialise in customising existing goods or services so that each sale is specific to each client.
-One example is of high-end travel agents who take care of booking custom trips for their wealthy customers.
+One example is high-end travel agents who take care of booking custom trips for their wealthy customers.

 Crowdsourcing is when a large number of people all contribute content to a common website, space or platform.
-You will often find that crowdsourcing business models are coupled with an advertising business model in order to bring in revenue, although there are plenty more variations of the model.
+You will often find that crowdsourcing business models are coupled with an advertising model in order to bring in revenue, although there are plenty more variations of the model.

 Businesses in need of a solution to a tricky issue might also make it public in order for people to help them solve it.
 People who find the solution might win a reward from your company.

 Disintermediation is when a business decides to sidestep all middlemen and sell directly to customers.
 This might lead to lower costs for customers as well as a closer relationship between the business and the client.

 It is common to find the franchise business model within the catering industry, although it is also prevalent in other service industries such as recruitment and cleaning.

 A company will also often sell access to a support service or brand that will enable the party who bought the franchise to actually start running.
 Put simply, one company sells access to a successful business model they have created.

 Companies implementing a freemium business model offer a part of their goods or services and then will have a paying premium service or product.

 With the freemium model, clients have unlimited access to a range of basic features for free.
 Clients are only charged if they want to access a wider range of features.

 The leasing business model seems in some ways quite similar to the fractionalisation business model.
 However, there are some major differences.
-With the fractionalisation model, a company will give access to a part of a product or service perpetually.
+With the latter model, a company will give access to a part of a product or service perpetually.

 It is mostly high-priced products that are leased because clients might not be able to afford a full purchase.
 Instead, renting the product for a certain period is more effective for them.